 USAID recognizes that in the Reducing Emissions from Deforestation and Forest Degradation (REDD) finance mechanism, the role of women is often neglected because they do not have property rights and access to carbon credits.
 In Ecuador, USAID is helping the government increase women’s involvement in ecosystem services projects, and incorporate gender into a new legal framework for land-based carbon regulation –PES (payments for ecosystem services, including carbon sequestration and water).
 These efforts will help mitigate climate change though forest conservation, and ensure that women benefit from future REDD programs.
 USAID increasingly invests in gender equality and women’s empowerment because success in addressing development challenges –like poverty, food security, economic growth, and health—depends on how well gender and climate concerns are integrated.

 Yuvan A. Beejadhur, Counselor at the World Bank stressed the importance of quickly and decisively addressing climate change financing to advance the number of mitigation and adaptation funds assisting developing countries.
 As the 2010 World Bank World Development Report notes, climate change impacts men and women differently.
 Many women are in a disadvantaged position, lacking legal status, decision making powers, and access to education, health services, property rights, capital, and markets.
-A new World Bank World Development Report will focus on conflict and fragile states, describing the harsh reality for women in remote, water scarce and conflict areas.
+A new World Bank World Development Report 2011 will focus on conflict and fragile states, where there can be some stories of the harsh reality for women in remote, water scarce and conflict areas.
 There is a need to create synergies while addressing the challenges to development and the worsening of gender inequalities caused by the financial crisis.

+The World Bank Group’s Strategic Framework on Development and Climate Change aims to close the knowledge gap and the financing gap, including those among multilateral development banks (the African Development Bank, the Asian Development Bank, the InterAmerican Development Bank, European Bank for Reconstruction and Development, and the World Bank).

-The World Bank plays an important role in up-scaling climate change financing and development gains, related to clean energy, renewable energy, and forest facilities.
-The potential of the World Bank in this regard is exemplified by the Climate Investment Partnership Forum which generated investment projects and lending to around 13 countries for a total portfolio of 6.2 billion dollars, and has further managed to leverage 27 billion dollars.
+The World Bank Group plays an important role in leveraging and scaling up climate change financing to reach development gains, related to clean energy, renewable energy, and forest facilities.
+The potential of the World Bank in this regard is exemplified by the Climate Investment Funds which generated investment projects and lending to around 13 countries for a total portfolio of 6.2 billion US dollars, and has a considerable leverage factor of more than USD 25 billion dollars.
+Designed through extensive consultations, the CIF are governed by balanced representation of donors and recipient countries, with active observers from the UN, GEF, civil society, indigenous peoples and the private sector.

-The World Bank’s strategic framework on development and climate change finance aims to close the knowledge gap and the financing gap, including those among multilateral development banks (the African Development Bank, the Asian Development Bank, the Multilateral Development Bank, and the World Bank).
 The World Bank’s broad stakeholder approach involves consulting NGOs and indigenous communities to ensure vulnerable groups have better access to finance.
 For example, the World Bank has assisted the Least Development Countries to integrate gender mainstreaming within the National Action Plans though the World Bank Strategic Climate Fund program on climate resilience.
 There is a need to include a gender component in Climate Investment Funds to address both gender inequalities and women in decision making.

 The partnerships between the World Bank, the United Nations, NGOs, the new United Nations entity for women, and the indigenous communities should be strengthened.
 Moving towards the MDG Summit, the World Bank will be accelerating its efforts to leverage more resources and to adequately address the gender component.
 It is a matter of women’s human rights.